 If the discharge and admission occur on different days, the post-discharge management and the original hospital care codes may be used to bill the hospital.

 They were relocating to another facility within the same complex; or moving from one department to another inside the same institution.

-The Modifiers are two-digit representations used in conjunction with a service or procedure code, for example, 99223 CPT code – 99225, during claim submission to alert payors that the service or treatment was delivered in a unique circumstance.
+The Modifiers are two-digit representations used with a service or procedure code, for example, 99223 CPT code – 99225, during claim submission to alert payors that the service or treatment was delivered in a unique circumstance.

 For example, the modifier of the 99223 CPT code is “-25”.
 The doctor gave many personalized evaluation and management services (i.e., “-25”).

 Additional evaluation and management services may be required for patients whose circumstances need it.